purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 But does such a d even exist?
 Yes, if (and only if) e is coprime with N

 Proof:
+First we prove Bezout's identity, a foundational result in number theory.

+Bezout's identity states that for two integers a and b with gcd(a,b) = d, then there exist integers x and y such that ax + by = d.
+We'll actually prove a slightly weaker version of the identity by assuming that a and b are positive.

+Given positive integers a and b, we construct the set S {ax + by | x,y s.t ax + by > 0}.

+S is non-empty since y=0, x=1 satisfies the set criterion for all positive a.
+S also has a minimum d because it is a set of positive integers.
+We want to show that d is also the gcd of a and b.

+To do so, we have to show that d divides a and b, and that for any other divisor c of a and b, c <= d.

+Show d divides a and b:

+We can write the division of a by d as a = nd + r.

+Rewritten: r = a - nd.
+Remember that d is an element of S, so we can rewrite d as ax + by for some x and y.
+Thus r = a - n(ax + by)
+= a - nax - nby
+= a(1 - nx) + (-ynb)
+So we've rewritten r in the form of ax + by.
+We also know r is non-negative because since d is minimum of S, then d <= a so we can always choose a non-negative r satisfying nd + r = a.

+But we also know r < d, because otherwise we rewrite a = nd + r as a = (n+1)d + (r-d).
+Since d is the minimum of S and is positive, then r has to be 0.

+Therefore d divides a.
+We can repeat the same arugment for b.

+To show that d is the greatest common divisor, we have to show that for any other c that divides a and b, c <= d.

+Assume c divides a and b.
+Then a = cx and b = cy.
+Then for d = ua + vb,
+d = u(cx) + v(cy)
+d = c(ux + vy)
+Therefore c divides d, so c <= d.

+Thus d is the gcd of a and b.

 (TODO first prove thrm 1.11 / Bezout's identity)

 assume gcd(e, N) = 1